blrobin2/blrobin2.github.io/_posts/2023-09-14-the-saga-of-the-viking-women-and-their-voyage-to-the-waters-of-the-great-sea-serpent.md

 letterboxd_url: https://boxd.it/4QmDkN
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* well, she's not coming in my car
+- well, she's not coming in my car
-* oh no, it's the rinse cycle!
+- oh no, it's the rinse cycle!
-* waffles
+- waffles
-* he was with the Donner party... the Richard Donner party!
+- he was with the Donner party... the Richard Donner party!
 They threw a party for the Lethal Weapon cast
-* but for Fran Tarkington and the Minnesota Vikings, they would live to see another day
+- but for Fran Tarkington and the Minnesota Vikings, they would live to see another day
-* i love my dead gay son!
+- i love my dead gay son!
-* well son, you've got a hot chick waiting for you in the afterlife
+- well son, you've got a hot chick waiting for you in the afterlife